VNNhatQuang/nodejs-api-template/README.md

 # Node.js API Template
-This is a starter template for building APIs using Node.js and Node.js.
+This is a starter template for building APIs using Node.js.
 It includes Express for the web server, Sequelize for the database ORM, and various other useful libraries for API development.

 ## Project Overview